In-Person, On-Farm

 Rodale Institute | June 16-18, 2026

-On behalf of the entire Soil & Climate Alliance team, welcome!
-We are excited to gather in Pennsylvania for our 2026 Summer Network Meeting: a three-day, in-person convening grounded in soil health science and designed to accelerate systems alignment across the regenerative landscape.
+We gathered in Pennsylvania for our 2026 Summer Network Meeting: a three-day, in-person convening grounded in soil health science and designed to accelerate systems alignment across the regenerative landscape.

-This year, we will meet at the intersection of long-term organic research and the next phase of regenerative market development.
-Together, farmers, brands, certifiers, researchers, investors, and supply-chain leaders will deepen shared understanding, strengthen cross-sector relationships, and advance the practical collaboration required to scale regenerative outcomes with integrity.
+This year, we met at the intersection of long-term organic research and the next phase of regenerative market development.
+Together, farmers, brands, certifiers, researchers, investors, and supply-chain leaders deepened shared understanding, strengthened cross-sector relationships, and advanced the practical collaboration required to scale regenerative outcomes with integrity.

 Meeting Materials